SaikatMLWizard/SaikatMLWizard/README.md

 - 👋 Hi, I’m @SaikatMLWizard
 - 👀 I’m interested in Machine Learning and Data Science
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning Gen AI
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me - rite2saikatbhowmick@gmail.com